rwtodd/bascat/README.md

 for fun.
 Obviously, the C version is the fastest.
 It memory-maps the file, which I don't do in the managed-language versions.

-There is a `unix-version` branch in this repo... the version on the master branch is Win32.
+This is the `win32/UWP` branch in the repo... the version on the master branch is unixy.